 Central to that case were the Campaign’s priorities, which were set in their order of importance:

 - Student Scholarship Support.
-“In a campaign called Where the Future Comes First, it was clear that, most of all, the future is embodied by our students, because they are the people who will go out and change the world,” says TC President Emerita Susan Fuhrman, who stepped down this past July.
+“In a campaign called Where the Future Comes First, it was clear that, most of all, the future is embodied by our students, because they are the people who will go out and change the world,” says Fuhrman.
 “That’s why, during my presidency, I insisted that virtually every gift included a scholarship component – even program gifts.
 And funding students also supported our faculty, who rely on our smart, engaged and passionate students to work alongside them in changing and creating new practices and expanding our impact.”
 As a farewell, Fuhrman and her husband, Bob, established a generous charitable gift annuity, adding to the Susan H. Furhman Endowed Scholarship created by friends and colleagues.

 - Faculty/programs.
 The focus here was to live up to TC’s legacy of innovation to meet society’s great challenges and opportunities.
 “Our faculty have their finger on the pulse of those issues for the 21st century, and our donors are informed and eager to make an impact,” Murphy says.
 “Providing them opportunities to come together in this Campaign was imperative.”
 The College’s major centers and institutes continued to flourish throughout the Campaign, even as new centers, programs and institutes took root.
 Corporations and foundations accounted for a significant portion of the funding, but so did alumni, who “funded their passions.”
 “We knew our alumni donors tended to gravitate toward supporting programs,” Murphy said.
 “People give to TC in line with the way they originally came to TC – by aligning their own interests with faculty strengths.
 So our role in development was really to serve as matchmakers who ensured that the right people were finding one another.”